Ragmthy/gralhix_osint_exercises/OSINT Exercise 1/OSINT Exercise 001.md

 **Part 3: Investigation on Google Earth** </br>
 On Google Earth, after zooming into Kiffa, we can modify the layers like how we did with Google Maps.

-As the photo shows a road, that's paved, and tarred, let's investigate the major roads heading out the city from above.
+As the photo shows a road, that's paved, and tarred, let's investigate the major roads heading out of the city from above.
 And also, from Part 1, we know that there's a part of the road with greenery on both sides.

 ![image](ans_pics/osint_001_pic2.png)